**In case of emergency call 911**

 - Know the location of all fire alarm pull stations, fire extinguishers and building emergency exits.

-- The building director is responsible to evacuate the building when an alarm is sounded.
+- The building director is responsible for evacuating the building when an alarm is sounded.
 Be sure all floors are evacuated; check restrooms and elevators.
 Help handicapped persons out of the building.

 - Report pertinent facts to the fire department or security, including people trapped in the building, injuries, location of hazardous materials stored in the building, etc.